fairuzald/HTML-Parser/README.md

    - *Nested Structure Support:* The parser is capable of navigating through nested HTML structures, ensuring comprehensive parsing of complex documents.

+   - *Error Handling:* The parser raises a SyntaxError with a detailed message if it encounters a syntax error.

+   - *Error Localization:* The parser can pinpoint the line number where a syntax error occurred, aiding in quick debugging.

 ## How To Run

 ### Prerequisites